LPSCRYPT/esp/packages/solecs/README.md

+note: add .env to this directory for forge commands before running commands from this directory, run `source .env`

 # solecs - Solidity Entity Component System

 `solecs` is a framework to build highly composable, extendable and maintainable on-chain Worlds.